 Assessment Rubric

-Your final grade will be based on your score on the mid-term and final exams, and your participation in team projects.
+Your final grade will be based on your score on the mid-term and final exams, homework and written assignments and your participation in team projects.

 Active participation in the presentation of groups other than your own is encouraged.